PhilPizza/jekyll-now/about.md

 permalink: /about/
 ---

-Inspired by data science, grounded by engineering.
+Inspired by data science, grounded in engineering.

-I'm an adaptive professional with seven years of experience as a structural engineer with New York State licensure.
-An articulate researcher driven by a passion for exploring the data that defines today's world and harnessing the value and insights tangled within it.
+I'm an adaptive professional and a "structural-engineer-turned-data-scientist" with seven years of experience as a structural engineer in New York State.
+I consider myself an articulate researcher driven by a passion to explore the tremendous power of data, and its applications in today's business landscape.

 ### More Information